nostaljic/dateling/README.md

 * `year_start` → resolves to start of year
 * `year_end` → resolves to end of year
-* `year=infer_year` → use anchor year, fallback to previous year if resulting date is in the future
+* `year=nearest_year` → use anchor year, fallback to previous year if resulting date is in the future
 * `year=YYYY` → explicitly set year
 * `month=MM` → override month
 * `day=DD` → override day